brandonhs/H3-LinkedLists/README.md

 ### Conclusion

 The testing with 100,000,000 elements suggests that **iterators may provide better performance in certain scenarios, particularly with large datasets**.
-While the `for` loop has advantages in certain contexts (like smaller or more straightforward cases), the iterator's edge in this case may warrant its use in performance-sensitive applications.